epics-containers/example-services/README.md

 # Beamline bl01t Example Simulation Beamline

+See [DNS-ISSUE-DEMO](dns-issue-demo.md) for a demonstration of the DNS issue https://github.com/epics-base/epics-base/issues/488.

 This repository holds the definition of example beamline bl01t.
 It serves as a useful training tool for trying out epics-containers on a local workstation.